 These requirements apply across the ‘protected characteristics’ of age; disability; gender reassignment; pregnancy and maternity; race; religion and belief; sex and sexual orientation.

 To reflect these changes and further enhance the work we do to meet the diverse needs of our community and staff,NHS Forth Valley hasdeveloped a’Standard Impact Assessment Tool’ which replaces the existing Rapid Impact Assessment Tool.

 A good Standard Impact Assessment does not have to be ‘war and peace’ in fact the opposite is true.
 Focusing on key questions and actions is much more likely to achieve a worthwhile assessment and lead to identifying realistic actions.

 Following approval of this revised tool on the 15th June 2011 by the Fair for All Development Group, staff will now use the revised tool as from 28th June 2011.

 The SIA Process will help you to:

-The following areas have been Equality Impact Assessed during 2006 - 2010
+The following areas have been Equality Impact Assessed since 2006

 Any queries in relation to Equality Impact Assessments completed please contact: